 You may find 15 gallons or so for black water tanks, and 32 gallons or more capacity for greywater.
 Generally, larger RVs have larger holding tanks.

-However, the amount of time your tank takes to reach full capacity depends on personal use.
+However, the amount of time it takes for your tank to reach full capacity depends on your personal use.
 For example, if you’re traveling alone, you might make your tank last for a week.
-But, the same water won’t last that long while traveling with other people.

-How Do You Know When Your Holding Tank has Reached Full Capacity?
+How Do You Know When Your Holding Tank Has Reached Full Capacity?

 Most RVs have an inbuilt system that allows you to check the capacity of each tank separately.
 This feature is available in newer models.
-For older and smaller trailers, a clogged up RV toilet may indicate that your tank has reached maximum capacity.

-How Do I Drain my RV Holding Tank?
+How Do I Drain My RV Holding Tank?

-Now, hook your sewer hose into the valve, and secure the other end into the sewer.
+Now, hook your sewer hose into the valve and secure the other end into the sewer.
 Make sure both ends are fastened securely.

 Allow the tank to drain by pulling the valve.